 White Vinegar: Along with the buttermilk, the white vinegar gives this cake its tang.

 Beet Powder or Vegan Red Food Coloring: Regular red food dye is made with artificial, potentially harmful ingredients.
 These food colorings are also tested on animals.
-However, you can still get a beautiful color without using the standard artificial food coloring.
-Beetroot powder makes an excellent stand in, as well as Watkins Natural Red Food Coloring!
+However, you can still get a beautiful color without using standard artificial food coloring.
+Beetroot powder makes an excellent stand-in, as well as Watkins Natural Red Food Coloring!

-Step 1: Preheat oven to 350 F. Line two 8 inch cake pans with parchment paper, and grease (coconut oil) and flour the sides.
+Step 1: Preheat oven to 350 F. Line two 8 inch cake pans with parchment paper, grease (coconut oil), and flour the sides.

-Step 2: Make Vegan Buttermilk: Combine 1 cup of soy milk with 1 tbsp of lemon juice or white vinegar.
+Step 2: Make Vegan Buttermilk: Combine 1 cup of soy milk with 1 tablespoon of lemon juice or white vinegar.
 Whisk together to combine.
 Allow it to sit for 10 minutes.
 After 10 minutes the milk will thicken and curdle.

 Step 3: In a large bowl, sift together the dry ingredients including the flour, cocoa powder, baking powder, and salt.

-Step 4: In a large bowl beat together the coconut oil, sugar, and vanilla with an electric mixer for 30 seconds or until well combined.
+Step 4: In a large bowl beat together the wet ingredients including the coconut oil, sugar, and vanilla with an electric mixer for 30 seconds or until well combined.

 Step 5: Beat in red food coloring or beetroot powder, and vinegar until well combined.